RongjiangWang/PSGRN-PSCMP_2020/README.md

-FORTRAN code for calculating of co- and post-seismic deformation in multi-layered viscoelastic half-space based on the viscoelastic-gravitational dislocation theory.
+FORTRAN code for calculating co- and post-seismic deformation in multi-layered viscoelastic half-space based on the viscoelastic-gravitational dislocation theory.

 Highlights: